Skip to content

 Our aim is to sensitize young people to the importance of photojournalism and at the same time strengthen their media skills.
 Recognizing deepfakes and understanding the concept of truth are key topics that we address in order to help young people deal critically with visual content.

-The four-hour workshops include topics such as image composition, perspective and subjectivity of images as well as a practical introduction to legal frameworks, visual storytelling and AI-generated images.
+The four-hour workshops include topics such as image composition, perspectivity and subjectivity of images as well as an introduction to legal frameworks, visual storytelling and AI-generated images.
+Practical exercises, discussion rounds and work on your own projects are of course also included.

 We look forward to visiting your school or institution!
 Let’s dive into the world of photojournalism together and develop the visual skills of young people.